 7. Sharing your personal data

-7.1 Sometimes we might share your personal data with external organisations to carry out our obligations to you.
+7.1 Sometimes we might share your personal data with external organisations to carry out our obligations to you when it is necessary, for example if there is a safeguarding concern.

 8. How should you process personal data for the Charity?